Karankawa people

-The Karankawa (/kəˈræŋkəwə/ kə-RANK-ə-wə) were an Indigenous people concentrated in southern Texas along the coast of the Gulf of Mexico, largely in the lower Colorado River and Brazos River valleys.
-They consisted of several independent, seasonal nomadic groups who shared a language and some culture.
+The Karankawa (/kəˈræŋkəwə/ kə-RANK-ə-wə) were an Indigenous group concentrated in southern Texas along the coast of the Gulf of Mexico, largely in the lower Colorado River and Brazos River valleys.
+They consisted of several independent, seasonal semi-nomadic groups who shared a language and some culture.

 From the onset of European colonization, the Karankawa had violent encounters with the Spanish.
 After one attack by the Spanish, who ambushed the Karankawa after the establishment of Presidio La Bahía in 1722, the Karankawa allegedly felt "deeply betrayed [and] viewed Spanish colonial settlement with hostility."

-In the 1800s, white American settlers arrived in their land under the leadership of Stephen F. Austin.
+In the 19th century, European-American colonists arrived in their land under the leadership of Stephen Austin.
 He commissioned a captain to expel the Karankawa from the Austin land grant, leading to multiple attacks, including the Skull Creek massacre of 19 Karankawa.

-In 1824, Austin sent Captain Randal Jones with a group of 23 soldiers to what is now Brazoria County to fight and disperse the Karankawa Indians from their encampment.
+In 1824, Stephen F. Austin sent Captain Randal Jones with a group of 23 Army soldiers to what is now Brazoria County to fight and disperse the Karankawa Indians from their encampment.
 Fifteen Indians were killed, and the remaining fled the area.
 This event is known as the Battle of Jones Creek.

 By the 1840s, the Karankawa, now exiled, split into two groups, one of which settled on Padre Island while the other fled into the Mexican state of Tamaulipas.
 In 1858, Mexican rancher Juan Nepomuceno Cortina led a group of Mexicans and Texan colonists against what was believed to be the Karankawa's last known refuge, killing many.
 By 1891, the Karankawa ceased to exist as a functioning tribe.
 Today, however, there are unrecognized tribes who claim Karankawa descent.

 Name

-The Karankawa's autonym is Né-ume, meaning "the people".

 The name Karakawa has numerous spellings in Spanish, French, and English.

 Swiss-American ethnologist Albert S. Gatschet wrote that the name Karakawa may have come from the Comecrudo terms klam or glám, meaning "dog", and kawa, meaning "to love, like, to be fond of."
 The plural form of kawa is kakáwa, so the term would mean "dog-lovers" or "dog-raisers."

 The Tonkawa called them Wrestlers ("Keles" or "Killis").
 They alternatively called them the barefooted or those without moccasins ("Yakokon kapa-i"), but this name was also applied to other groups with which the Tonkawe were acquainted.
 The Lipan Apache called the Karankawa the "people who walk in the water" ("Nda Kun dadehe"), possibly referring to their mode of fishing and catching turtles, or simply their location near the swampy coast.
 The Karankawa called themselves "Karankawa" as well.

 Later speculation placed the Karankawa language in the Cariban linguistic stock.
 Linguistic data suggests that the Karankawa name originated from the old Spanish Main, "Kalina," and a suffix from a Northern Carib tribe, "kxura, "meaning "people."
 A compound emerges: Karinxkxura, meaning "Carib people."
 But this theory is disputed, and ultimately, the origins of the name "Karankawa" remain unknown.

 Alternate spellings of the name Karankawa have historically included: Carancahua, Carancagua, Carancaguase, Carancahuare, Caranchuasye, Carancahuase, Carancahuaye, Carancahuaze, Carancohuace, Caray, Carrai, Carray, Saray.